rackerlabs/technical-blog/_posts/2019-01-18-database-performance-tuning.md

 case of small tables.

--	**Recursive SQL:** Recursive SQL can be a boon to developers if used correctly, but it can be double-edged sword.
+-	**Recursive SQL:** Recursive SQL can be a boon to developers if used correctly, but it can be a double-edged sword.
 Done right, it provides the output efficiently.
 Otherwise, it hugely impacts the performance of the database.

 -	**In-disk sorting:** In-disk sorting is a very expensive task for database.
 It indicates poor SQL design and bad optimization.
-You can identify the issue in the **Instance Activity Stats – Sorts (disk)" AWR report section.
+You can identify the issue in the **Instance Activity Stats – Sorts (disk)** AWR report section.

 ### Conclusion